Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Experiments Results

-where LN is the Layer Norm, ATTN is the attention, FFN is the feedforward, and $O$ is the output matrix for multi-headed self-attention.
-Focusing on ATTN, FFN, and O, We present results for Gemma and Llama3 in \Cref{fig:reversal_results}.\footnote{GPT2-XL and Pythia had much weaker ``recall" results than Gemma and Llama---we see this in the reversal setting as well, so we present results for GPT2-XL in \Cref{app:additional_reversal}.}

-In \Cref{fig:reversal_results}, we see that grafting the O matrix and the full FFN nearly recovers the results of grafting the \textit{full} attention mechanism and the full FFN.
-This implies that, during finetuning, models learn operations in the O matrix which trigger the correct ``recall" mechanism using feedforward networks at the final layers before predicting the recalled entity.
+\paragraph{Grafting with a hybrid model} First, we graft from the \textit{relation} model to the \textit{task} model at the final token position to examine the ``recall'' pathway.
+We present results for Gemma and Llama3 in \Cref{fig:reversal_results}.\footnote{GPT2-XL and Pythia had much weaker ``recall'' results than Gemma and Llama---we present results for GPT2-XL in \Cref{app:additional_reversal}.} In \Cref{fig:reversal_results}, we see that grafting the O matrix and the full FFN nearly recovers the results of grafting the \textit{full} attention mechanism and the full FFN.
+This implies that, during finetuning, models learn operations in the O matrix which trigger the correct ``recall'' mechanism using FFNs at the final layers before predicting the recalled entity.
 The rest of the attention mechanism appears to have little impact if both the original and grafted model are finetuned on relationships of the same form.
-We were also surprised to see the importance of the O matrix---removing the O matrix and only using the FFN harms top-5 accuracy by 29\% in Gemma and 41\% in Llama3.
-We also note that grafting the O+FFN performs \textit{better} than grafting the full layer with Gemma.
-We again hypothesize that this is related to shifts in model uncertainty---we notice that, when the model is uncertain (i.e. assigns low probability to the most likely next token) different patching schemes will impact the part of speech that the model weights highly (i.e. a name vs. a movie title vs. punctuation, etc.).
-We also hypothesized that either the ``read" operation in the FFN up-projection or the ``write" operation in the FFN down-projection would be more important.
-Instead, we see that both recover some relation extraction performance when paired with the O matrix, but both are necessary for good relation extraction recovery.
+We were also surprised to see the importance of the O matrix---removing the O matrix and only using the FFN harms top-5 accuracy by 29\

-\paragraph{Grafting with a hybrid model} We seek to further localize performance by grafting between three models: 1) a pretrained model naive to any of the relations in our dataset, 2) a model finetuned on a task with entities and relations disjoint from our evaluation set, and 3) a model finetuned on the relations in the evaluation set.
-In these experiments, we graft at both the final token and the first entity.
-For the final token, we graft the ATTN from the \textit{task} model and the O + FFN from the \textit{relation} model for all experiments.
+Next, we graft between three models: 1) a pretrained model (ignorant of any of the relations in our dataset), 2) a \textit{task} model, and 3) a \textit{relation} model.
+We use the results from the previous experiment and graft the ATTN from the \textit{task} model and the O + FFN from the \textit{relation} model.
 We then graft different components on the first entity entirely from the \textit{task} model to see which components contribute to model performance in the ``recall'' pathway.
+In \Cref{fig:hybrid_results}, we see that grafting the \textit{task} ATTN at the first entity and, at the last token, the \textit{task} ATTN and the \textit{relation} O+FFN recovers 63\